 The Peace Project is more than just a hostel nestled in the treetops of Laguna de Apoyo.
 All the proceeds help fund this amazing project and staying 2 nights here, I simply had to find out more about what my money was funding.

-Education, environment and community are key here with education being the forefront of this NGO.
+Education, environment and community are key here with education being at the forefront of this NGO.
 Each ‘donation’ pays dividends to the local community.
-For the last few years they have been working with impoverished schools above the rim of the crater.
+For the last few years, they have been working with impoverished schools above the rim of the crater.
 Their scholarship program allows children here the opportunity to go to school.
-Just $300 a year on a sponsorship program allows a local professor to come here twice a week, and at present they are supporting 15 kids.
+Just $300 a year on a sponsorship program allows a local professor to come here twice a week, and at present, they are supporting 15 kids.

 In the area of La Laguna, many children want a sponsorship.
 In private school children have to reach 80% of the grade to get onto the next year at school.
 For those who can’t afford private school, The Peace Project provides English, IT and art classes and is open for community help offering homework and tutoring 2-5 Monday to Friday.

 Part of their mission is to become more sustainable and environmental and they organise field trips to the nearby cities of Leon and Granada.
 Every two years they organise the butterfly survey to help track species populations, as well as the fish which live in the lake.
 They’ve even held bat conferences.